TimTeaFan/hugodownplus/README.md

 completely new feature of {hugodownplus}: its expandable HTML boxes.

 The are two ways of using expandable HTML boxes with {hugodownplus}.
-One is wrapping a child Rmd document into a fenced (pandoc) div with `:::` and link a child document whose content will be rendered into an info, warn or output box.
+One is wrapping text and or code (or a child Rmd document) into a fenced (pandoc) div with `:::`.
+The content will be rendered into an info, warn or output box.
 The other way is to call `child_session_info()` as inline R code to generate an expandable box containing the session info.

-Let’s elaborate on both options a little.
+Let’s elaborate on both options.

 #### Info, warn and output boxes